-"Under-resourced communities," include: communities identified based upon "geographic, socioeconomic, public health, and environmental hazard criteria" under section 39711, 39713(d), and 75005(g) of the California Health and Safety Code, which includes areas disproportionately affected by environmental pollution and other hazards; areas of concentrations of low-income residents, high unemployment, low levels of homeownership, high rent burden, sensitive populations, or low-levels of educational attainment; low-income households (with household incomes of less than 80 percent of statewide media income or levels below thresholds set by the Department of Housing and Community Development).
+"Under-resourced communities," include: communities identified based upon "geographic, socioeconomic, public health, and environmental hazard criteria" under section 39711, 39713(d), and 75005(g) of the California Health and Safety Code, which includes areas disproportionately affected by environmental pollution and other hazards; areas of concentrations of low-income residents, high unemployment, low levels of homeownership, high rent burden, sensitive populations, or low-levels of educational attainment; low-income households (with household incomes of less than 80% of statewide median income or levels below thresholds set by the Department of Housing and Community Development).

-The Smart Growth Council is directed to establish program guidelines and criteria for the selection of communities eligible for assistance in developing a collaborative.
+The Strategic Growth Council is directed to establish program guidelines and criteria for the selection of communities eligible for assistance in developing a collaborative.
 Each region’s proportion of vulnerable communities, and prior state funding received for climate action in that region will be incorporated in eligibility considerations.

-Once selected by the Council, a collaborative will provide capacity building services to assist under-resourced communities in identifying resources and accessing public funding for climate change mitigation and adaptation projects.
+Once selected by SGC, a collaborative will provide capacity building services to assist under-resourced communities in identifying resources and accessing public funding for climate change mitigation and adaptation projects.
 The collaboratives established and funded under the program are intended to perform the following activities to support community-driven planning and project design in the region's that they serve:

 - Conduct outreach and build awareness of competitive grant programs.